SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/02-Problem.md

 Creates a dwarf with the given name of the given type.

-If the dwarf is invalid, throw an **IllegalArgumentException** with message:
+If the dwarf type is invalid, throw an **IllegalArgumentException** with the message:

 **"Dwarf type doesn't exist!"**